MarkusJx/node-java-bridge/README.md

 npm i java-bridge
 ```

+_Note: In order to use this package on windows, you'll need to install the [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-gb/download/details.aspx?id=48145)._

 ## Command line interface

 This module also provides a command line interface that allows you to generate typescript definitions for your java classes.